jphmrst/PLC/src/plfa/logic/NatData.lagda.md

    this proof.
 The :: and ++ operators have the same precedence, but it may appear as though :: should bind tighter, which makes the proof state hard to understand! *)
-Theorem app_length : forall l1 l2 : NatList,
+Theorem app_length : forall l1 l2 : natlist,
   length (l1 ++ l2) = (length l1) + (length l2).
 Proof.
   (* WORKINCLASS *)